AdnanHodzic/auto-cpufreq/README.md

 **Please note:** If you want to install auto-cpufreq daemon, do not run `auto-cpufreq --install` otherwise you'll run into an issue: [#91](https://github.com/AdnanHodzic/auto-cpufreq/issues/91), [#96](https://github.com/AdnanHodzic/auto-cpufreq/issues/96).

 Instead run `systemctl start auto-cpufreq` to start the service.
-Run `systemctl status auto-cpufreq` to see the status of service, and `systemctl enable auto-cpufreq` for service to persist running accross reboots.
+Run `systemctl status auto-cpufreq` to see the status of service, and `systemctl enable auto-cpufreq` for service to persist running across reboots.

 ## Configuring auto-cpufreq